Mount Roland Conservation Area

 Mount Roland is a locality, a mountain, and a conservation area in the north west coast region of Tasmania, Australia.

 The mountain is near the town of Sheffield.
-The peak rises to 1234 m above sea level and there are a number of well-marked bushwalks suitable for a day of pleasant exercise.
-There are long established walking tracks from both Claude Road and Gowrie Park to the summit.
+The peak rises to 1234 m above sea level and there are a number of well-marked bushwalks suitable for exercise.
+Mount Roland has two walking routes to the summit.
+The main track begins near Gowrie Park, while a steeper route approaches from Kings Road near Claude Road.

 A Mount Roland cable car has been proposed for the mountain on several occasions.
-The local community remains divided over the suitability or desirability of a cable car.
+The proposal has attracted both support and opposition within the local community.

 The locality of Mount Roland is a rural locality in the local government areas of Meander Valley and Kentish in the Launceston and North and north-west regions of Tasmania.
 The locality is about 75 km west of the town of Westbury.
-The 2016 census has a population of nil for the state suburb of Mount Roland.
+The 2016 census recorded a population of nil for the state suburb of Mount Roland.

 Mount Roland is a confirmed locality.

 The Mersey River forms part of the southern boundary.
 The Mount Roland Conservation Area occupies a small area in the north of the locality.

 Route C136 (Claude Road) runs through the north-east corner of the locality.
 Route C138 (Olivers Road) enters from the north-west and runs south until it exits.

-There was a death near the summit in 2015; a senior South Australian health official is alleged to have murdered his wife.
-The official later killed himself while he was in the Risdon jail.